-Our Services are Always Uniquely Fitted to Our Client Needs.
+Our Services are Always Uniquely Fitted to Our Client’s Needs

-This means we scale to fit existing in-house resources and match exactly were the project currently is.
+This means we scale to fit existing in-house resources and meet the project’s precise needs.

-We also aim to leave behind not only superior insights and solutions but our mindset and tools as well.
+We not only deliver superior insights and solutions, but we also leave behind our mindset and tools as well.

 1) New Business & Design Strategy